Tata Steel Netherlands: Corus group 1999–2007

 In June 1999 British Steel plc and Hoogovens announced that they intended to merge, which would make the combined company—provisionally named BSKH—the world's third-largest steel producer with an aggregate worldwide turnover of approximately €15.127 billion.
 Upon completion, Hoogovens shareholders would own 38.3% of the new company.

 Because of the size of the two companies, and the extent of their competition within the European Economic Community, the merger required the approval of the Commission of the European Communities; this was granted in mid-July of the same year, and on 6 October 1999 the merger was completed.
 The new name for the joint company, Corus, had been announced the month before.

 Because British Steel had been the significantly larger of the two companies in both workforce and market capitalisation, some observers characterised the merger as being more akin to a takeover of Hoogovens by British Steel.
 Analysts noted that expanding its market share in Europe by means of the merger would help insulate British Steel against the strength of the sterling relative to the euro, which had been harming British Steel's exports.

 In 2000 a hot dip galvanising line Galtec 2, with a capacity of 400,000 tonnes per year of zinc coated coil began operation; it was the second to be produced as part of a joint venture with Sidmar.
 A joint venture (42.5%) Galstar LP with Weirton Steel for another galvanising line built in the late 1990s in Jeffersonville, Indiana, USA entered bankruptcy in 2001 having been closed due to poor demand after only 4 months in production.

 Plans for the construction of an (€223 million) additional hot dip galvanising line and cold rolling mill were made in 2005, for an expected completion in 2008.

 Tata Steel 2007–present

 In 2007 Tata Steel acquired Corus and subsequently renamed it Tata Steel Europe in 2010.

 In 2008 due to lack of demand the Corus steel group cut production by 20%; in IJmuiden one blast furnace was taken out of production.

-In the period after the Financial crisis of 2007–08 (see Great Recession) the down turn led to significant job losses – 800 persons in 2009, and up to 2014 a further 1000 jobs.
+During the Great Recession, the downturn led to significant job losses – 800 persons in 2009, and up to 2014 a further 1000 jobs.
 In the 2014/2015 financial year the IJmuiden site made a profit of c. €340million, resulting a 9.19% bonus to the workforce, then numbering c.
 8000 to 9000 persons.

 In 2021, Tata Steel Europe ceased to exists after it was split into a British and a Dutch branch.
 Tata Steel Netherlands (TSN) and Tata Steel UK fall directly under the Indian parent company Tata Steel.
 The plant itself is still named Tata Steel IJmuiden.